nativeanish/twitter-sui/README.md

 - `BASE_COIN_TYPE` - the type of the SUI coin, default to `0x2::sui::SUI`
 - `QUOTE_COIN_TYPE` - the type of the quote coin that we deployed for the sake of this tutorial.
 The coin is `WBTC` in the `wbtc` module in the `$PACKAGE_ID` package.
 So the value will look like this: `<PACKAGE_ID>::wbtc::WBTC`
 - `WBTC_TREASURY_CAP_ID` it's the treasury cap id that is needed for token mint operations.
 In the publish output you should look for the object with `objectType` `0x2::coin::TreasuryCap<$PACKAGE_ID::wbtc::WBTC>` (replace `$PACKAGE_ID` with the actual package id) and this object also has `objectId` - that's the value that we are looking for.

+### Security Measures
+To enhance security when setting up and using this codebase, consider the following measures:

+- **Code Audit**: Conduct a comprehensive security audit of the codebase to identify and mitigate potential vulnerabilities.
+Engage with security professionals or perform internal audits to ensure the integrity and security of your system.
+- **Input Validation**: Implement robust input validation mechanisms to prevent injection attacks, buffer overflows, or other security vulnerabilities arising from malicious user input.
+Validate and sanitize all user-provided data before processing.
+- **Secure Communication**: Use secure communication protocols such as HTTPS when interacting with external services or APIs.
+Encrypt sensitive data during transmission to protect it from eavesdropping or interception.

 ## Interact with the contract